 A new roof will last much longer than repairing the old one, which means you’ll save on future repair costs and have to call in professionals less often.

 When you notice a leaky roof, it is time to act.
-If the roof needs to be repaired or replaced depends on how much rain has leaked through and what type of material your home’s roof is made from.
+Whether the roof needs to be repaired or replaced depends on how much rain has leaked and what type of material your home’s roof is made from.
 A leaking roof can lead to structural damage as well as water seeping into your living space, causing mold growth and other issues that will cost more money in repairs down the road.
 Paying for new replacement materials upfront may save yourself future headaches and expenses by avoiding a leaky roof altogether!

 Featured Photo by John Kinnander on Unsplash